 The jewelry, which is made by local silversmiths, comprises silver necklaces, earrings, bangles, hair ornaments, pendants and many rings.

-Agriculture is the main activity of modern Siwa, particularly the cultivation of dates and olives.
+Agriculture is modern Siwa’s main economic activity, particularly the cultivation of dates and olives.
 Tourism has in recent decades become a vital source of income.
-Much attention has been given to creating hotels that use local materials and display local styles, which brings us to Bedouin.
+Much attention has been given to creating hotels that privilege local heritage, which brings us to Bedouin.

 Medical tourism and agriculture